eparamasari/eparamasari/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a multilingual machine learning engineer and certified data scientist, with three years of experience in data science and an interdisciplinary educational background in renewable energy and environmental engineering.
+A certified data scientist and machine learning engineer with three years of experience in data science and an interdisciplinary educational background in renewable energy and environmental engineering

 💡 Current interests: AI for social good, climate change mitigation and adaptation research, environmental intelligence, renewable energy, and sustainability-related data science projects